hikaru7719/go-git-tag-version/README.md

 # go-git-tag-version

 go-git-tag-version supports versioning of git tag.
-You can do versioning using go-git-tag-version with --major,--minor,--patch options like yarn version command.
+You can do versioning using go-git-tag-version with --major,--minor,--patch options like `yarn version`.

 ## Usage